4 min read

 Once you have attracted potential customers and completed initial research, the next stage is to generate interest and engage with them.
 This involves educating prospects about the benefits and value of your products or services.
 By providing relevant information and addressing their pain points, you can build trust and credibility.

 During this stage, it's important to listen to your prospects and understand their specific needs and challenges.
-By tailoring your messaging and offering personalised solutions, you can demonstrate that you understand their unique requirements.
+By tailoring your messaging and offering personalised solutions, you can demonstrate that you understand their unique requirements and what their challenges are.
 This helps in building a stronger connection and increasing their interest in your offerings.

 Qualification